CivicActions/civicactions.com/src/content/press/civicactions-wins-cms-contract.md

 The digital services agency, which started in 2004, specializes in user centered design, Drupal development, open data, and DevOps.
 CivicActions is also the core maintainer of DKAN.

-The contract starts on March 2, 2020 and has two, one-year options to extend the project to June 1, 2023, up to a total of $18.25 M.
+The contract starts on March 2, 2020 and has two, one-year options to extend the project to June 1, 2023, up to a total of $18.25M.

 Earlier this year, the firm was named to the GovTech Top 100 list for the fourth year in a row.